sparkutils/quality/docs/getting_started/index.md

 The uber test jar artefact starts with 'quality_testshade_' instead of just 'quality_' and is located in the testShades/target/ directory of a given build.
 This is also true for the artefacts of a runtime build job within a full build gitlab pipeline.
 All of the required jar's are shaded so you can quickly jump into using Quality in [notebooks for example](running_on_databricks/#testing-out-quality-via-notebooks).

+### Building in IntelliJ

+After selecting the profile of your choice (only use OSS profiles for test runs and debugging) use the Maven view to run a clean and compile.  server_shared and api_stub are not correctly built, IntelliJ will correctly show compilation in the editor's and dependency views but actually compiling will sometimes fail, where running Maven compile will succeed.

+You may also have to invalidate caches and restart if moving between 0.1 and 0.2 versions of Quality source.

 ## Running the tests

 In order to run the tests you must follow [these instructions](https://github.com/globalmentor/hadoop-bare-naked-local-fs/issues/2#issuecomment-1444453024) to create a fake winutils.